 There are two types of herpes simplex viruses: herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).

-Shingles often cause pain before a rash appears, and the pain can be quite intense.
-Thankfully, prompt treatment with antivirals at the onset of the rash can reduce the amount of pain.
+Shingles may cause pain even before the rash appears, and this pain can be quite severe.
+Fortunately, if antiviral treatment is started promptly, it can help reduce the severity and duration of pain.

-Atopic dermatitis is the most common type of eczema, and it is caused by an abnormal response to the body's immune system.
-The term "atopic" or "atopy" is used to describe a group of diseases that commonly occur together and runs in families.
-These diseases are asthma, hay fever (allergic rhinitis), and atopic dermatitis.
-The diagnosis of atopic dermatitis is made by looking at a number of major and minor features associated with the disease.
+Atopic dermatitis: This is the most common form of eczema and is linked to an abnormal immune response.
+The term "atopic" refers to a group of conditions that tend to run in families, such as asthma, hay fever (allergic rhinitis), and atopic dermatitis.
+Diagnosing atopic dermatitis involves looking for both major and minor features of the disease.

 GM Tree Training Ltd